alessiakz/WalkabilityByHealthOutcomes/README.md

 ## Project Objectives

-This is an exploratory and association data project.
+This is an exploratory and association data analysis project.
 The goal of this study is to explore the association between the prevalence of chronic disease with a city's EPA assigned walkability score.

 Some secondary questions of interest are: